 A Foreign Currency Account should not be used to speculate on foreign currencies or to conduct frequent trading of foreign currencies.
 A Foreign Currency Account is not an account to assist with travel needs.
 It cannot be linked to a Travel Money card and you cannot access your Foreign Currency Account through an ATM, either within Australia or overseas.
 You cannot withdraw or deposit foreign notes or coins into a Foreign Currency Account.
 Deposits held in Foreign Currency Accounts are not covered by the Australian Government’s Financial Claims Scheme.

-*Open a new Business One - Low Plan account between 1st Feb and 29th Feb 2020 to receive a $0 Monthly Plan Fee for the first 12 months.
-At the end of the 12 month period the standard Monthly Plan Fee at that time, currently $10, applies to the Business One Low Plan.
-Other fees and charges, terms and conditions, apply to the Business One Low Plan.
+* Open a new Business One Low Plan account online between 7 June and 6 August 2021 to have monthly plan fees waived for the first 12 months.
+At the end of the 12-month period the standard monthly plan fee (currently $10) will apply.
+Other fees and charges, terms and conditions apply to the Business One Low Plan.
 This offer may be repeated from time to time, withdrawn, varied or extended at any time.
-This information does not take your personal objectives, circumstances or needs into account.
-Consider its appropriateness to these factors and read the disclosure documents for your selected product or service, including the Terms and Conditions or Product Disclosure Statement at https://www.westpac.com.au/business-banking/bank-accounts/, before deciding.